What is Employer Employee Relationship?

 Commonly, in situations where the sponsored worker will work off-sites, the USCIS will look at several factors to determine whether a genuine employer-employee relationship exists.
 Later seeing whether or not there is a legitimate employer-employee relationship for H1-B petition adjudication, The USCIS must decide if the employer has sufficient control over the employee.

-The Applicant can be requested to deliver his documents to establish that it has the right to control over when, where and how the beneficiary performs the job.
+The Applicant can be requested to deliver his documents to establish that it has the right to control over when, where, and how the beneficiary performs the job.
 This problem is prominent with businesses in the consulting or staffing industries.
 Including the right to control, an employer in the consulting/Staffing field must also provide project-related documents to confirm that the particular occupation work is available at the off-site location.

 As mentioned earlier, the relationship between the Employer and the Employee has to be reliable.
-The stronger the relationship, the higher the employee satisfaction, which results in the benefit of an organisation by increasing its efficiency and productivity.
+The stronger the relationship, the higher the employee satisfaction, which results in the benefit of an organization by increasing its efficiency and productivity.
 To collect these benefits, one needs to be mindful of the Employer-Employee relationship in H-1B`.
 Also, there are some tips to nurture and enhance this relationship, which are:

 - Social approach: Apart from the corporate relationship between the two, there should, however, be space between them wherein they can be friendly and social.
 The bond should be candid enough so that besides being colleagues, they also feel the wave of friendship at work.